Ashvakg/Zomato-Delivery-Efficiency_Analyzing-and-Predicting-Factors/README.md

 Note: Zomato is a food delivery platform in India, similar to Just Eat Takeaway.com and Uber Eats.

 # Delivery Time:
 The graph displays the average time taken to deliver orders across various cities, likely based on historical data.
-The cities are unnamed, but the average time for each city is represented by a bar.
+For example I have selected Chennai for the month March which has 26.36, but the average time for each city is represented by a bar.

 # Delivery Success Rate: